The Try Guys

-The Try Guys is an American online entertainment group and media production company which produces content for their YouTube channel.
-The group was founded by Keith Habersberger, Ned Fulmer, Zach Kornfeld, and Eugene Lee Yang.
+The Try Guys is an American online entertainment group and media production company that produces content for their YouTube channel.
+The group was founded by Eugene Lee Yang, Keith Habersberger, Ned Fulmer, and Zach Kornfeld.
 The Try Guys are known for testing a wide range of activities, such as testing their sperm count, raising toddlers, shaving their legs, and wearing women's underwear.
-The four men created The Try Guys while working for BuzzFeed, before forming their own company, 2nd Try LLC, in 2018.
-They have since expanded their company to include more than twenty employees, starred in a show on the Food Network, and released a book titled The Hidden Power of F*cking Up.
+The four men created The Try Guys while working for BuzzFeed before forming their own company, 2nd Try LLC, in 2018.

+They have since expanded their company to include more than twenty employees, starred in a Food Network show titled No Recipe Road Trip, and released a book titled The Hidden Power of F*cking Up.
+As of October 2022, the channel hosts eleven spinoff series starring employees of the company and other collaborators.
+Then in 2024, they launched a boutique subscription streaming service called 2ndTry TV.